MohamedKhalilAssa/Projects-HTML-CSS-only/README.md

-Hello There,
-Thank you for sparing your time to check on my projects.
+# Notice:
-This repository contains my first projects with HTML & CSS, I used them as a way to solidify my knowledge and to see my devollopment throughout my career as a Software Engineer.
+This repository contains my first projects with HTML & CSS, I used them to solidify my knowledge and see my development throughout my career as a Software Engineer.
-I'm  learning all this by my self aside from university subject.
+I'm  learning all this by myself aside from university subjects.
 Thanks again
  Down below you'll see an overview of 2 of the projects in this repository.

+ # Preview: